HVAC Calculator

 Subcooling = 101°F − 80°F = 21°F

-Diagnosis: Superheat is 9°F (within or slightly below the 10–18°F fixed-orifice range for R-22).
+Diagnosis: Superheat is 9°F, inside the wide 5–25°F fixed-orifice window for R-22 (the 10–18°F range applies to TXV systems) but near its low end.
 Subcooling is 21°F (well above the 4–12°F target).
-This is a low superheat with high subcooling pattern — the system is overcharged.
-The condenser is flooded with excess liquid, driving head pressure up.
+Low-end superheat with high subcooling points to overcharge: the condenser is flooded with excess liquid, driving head pressure up.
 On a fixed-orifice system, recover refrigerant until superheat rises to the manufacturer's chart target for current conditions.

 Frequently Asked Questions